dux/json-exporter/README.md

   end

   # this will define version 2 of User exporter
-  define :user, version: 2 do
+  define User, version: 2 do
     # this will copy all attributes from version 1
     copy 1